RiffleSystems/riffle-website/src/pages/essays/prelude.md

 <Abstract>
 <Markdown>

-Developing interactive apps is too hard.
-Professional app developers waste time grappling with layers of complexity, and end-users struggle to build even simple data management tools to help them in their own work.
-Many of these difficulties boil down to the challenge of _managing state_.
+One of the hardest parts of building an interactive application is _managing state_.
+Developers building web apps grapple with complex state across many redundant layers.
+End-users who can use a spreadsheet or code a scientific model struggle to build stateful GUI apps.

-To simplify this stack, we're exploring an approach where all application and UI state is stored in a client-side _reactive relational_ database that provides a structured dataflow model.
+We're exploring an approach to simplifying state management: storing all application and UI state in a client-side _reactive relational_ database that provides a structured dataflow model.
 As an initial prototype, we have built a reactive layer around SQLite that populates data in a React app.

 We've found that managing all application state in a local database enables a fast reactivity loop where the contents of the UI depend entirely on the contents of the database.
 This provides a clearer mental model and debugging experience for developers, and has end-user benefits like persisting UI state that's traditionally treated as ephemeral.

 Ultimately, this approach suggests a powerful perspective: seeing an entire app as a reactive query over the underlying data.
 This reactive query could then be maintained _incrementally_ to achieve good performance while providing _unified data provenance_ through every layer from the event log to the displayed UI.
-While we've only just scratched the surface of the lessons to glean from this perspective, the initial explorations in this essay suggest that a framework based on this perspective is both possible to build and radically simpler to use.
+While we've only scratched the surface so far, our initial explorations suggest that a framework based on this perspective is both possible to build and radically simpler to use.
 </Markdown>
 </Abstract>